Phase Synchronization in Random Geometric Graphs on the 2D Sphere: Main results and sketch of the proofs

 The (homogeneous) Kuramoto model formed on $\G_n$ is a finite system of $n$ ordinary differential equations (ODE), with $u^n:[0,\infty)\times V\to\bS^1:=\R/2\pi$ such that,

 For every $n$ and realization of the random points $V$, there is a unique solution to \eqref{eq:kuramoto} since it is a finite system of ODEs with Lipschitz coefficients.

 In \eqref{eq:kuramoto}, we renormalize the sum on the right-hand side by $\E(N_i)$ instead of $N_i$ since the former is a deterministic constant independent of $i$, and the resulting ODE has a gradient flow structure.

-We also note that in the literature on {\em homogeneous} Kuramoto models, the convention for the renormalization factor varies greatly, e.g. compare with \cite{abdalla2024guarantees, kassabov2022global}.
-Sometimes the cardinality of the graph is not divided, and sometimes a different constant is used.
-As long as synchronization question is concerned, they are all equivalent.
+We also note that in the literature on {\em homogeneous} Kuramoto models, there seems to be no ``standard" convention what the preconstant in front of the sum in \eqref{eq:kuramoto} should be.
+This is natural because one can change this preconstant by a time-change of the system, which clearly does not affect synchronization (or not).
+The specific form of the constant we choose (namely $\frac{1}{\ep\E(N_i)}$) is ultimately dictated by our desire to perform scaling limit to the heat equation; in particular, the $\frac{1}{\ep}$ comes from the usual second-order difference approximation when ``grid spacing" is $\sqrt{\ep}$.
+We use this technique to say something for the small $\ep$ / large $n$ models, whereas other papers that do not use this technique may adopt a different preconstant; as said above, for fixed $\ep,n$ they are time-changes of each other.

+For definiteness we compare our preconstant with those adopted in e.g. \cite{abdalla2024guarantees, cirelli2024scaling, devita2025energy, kassabov2022global}.
+Our normalization constant $\frac{1}{\ep\E(N_i)}$ is actually in agreement with \cite{cirelli2024scaling}, with the caveat that the random number $N_i$ was used there instead of $\E(N_i)$, and points within distance $\ep$ are connected instead of our $\sqrt{\ep}$.
+That is why we see the seemingly different normalizing constant $\frac{1}{\ep^2 N_i}$ in \cite{cirelli2024scaling}.
+In \cite{devita2025energy}, there is an extra $\frac{1}{n}$.
+In \cite{abdalla2024guarantees}, the constant is just $\frac{1}{n}$, while in \cite{kassabov2022global} the constant is $1$.
+As said above, for homogeneous models, this constant can be adjusted by a time-change and does not affect the set of stable equilibria of the system.